shepos/cw-docs/how-to-guides/printing-windows-network-printing.md

 1. If the test page does not print.
 Then please connect and install the printer correctly.
 Please see : [Printer Set up](https://www.notion.so/cloudwaitresswiki/Printing-Add-a-printer-18689e4654fe4978b20aeb82b581d81e).
 2. Open the PushPrinter for Windows program application
-3. Go to the 'settings' cog and select the Default or ShePOS provider profile from the dropdown list.
+3. Go to the 'settings' cog and select the Default or SHEPOS provider profile from the dropdown list.
 4. Enable 'Automatically start PushPrinter'. \(This allows the application to auto-start when resetting your machine\).

 ![](../.gitbook/assets/untitled-4%20%282%29.png)